-What Cross Country Clothing do you wear in your equestrian event
+What Cross Country Clothing do you wear at your equestrian event.

 Cross Country clothing is informal, and many riders use colours that match some of their eventing horse tack.

 Deciding what to wear when competing in the cross country phase of eventing isn’t difficult, so long as you stick to safety rules.